Before you fly: the airport procedure starts at home

 Ask immediately at the counter before leaving that area.
 It is safer to address possible errors while still at the airport desk.

-We help travelers understand the likely support path, review practical document details, explain common mistakes, and coordinate private assistance where the case is suitable.
+We help travelers understand the likely support option, review practical document details, explain common mistakes, and coordinate private assistance where the case is suitable.

-• Human support by email, WhatsApp, Messenger, Telegram, or Viber
+- Specialist support by email, WhatsApp, or Telegram

 Final visa approval, airline boarding, border admission, official processing decisions, and airport rules remain outside any private support service.